 79. Abandoned goods

+(1A) In this section —

+goods does not include a tenant’s document as defined in section 80A.

-(1) Where a residential tenancy agreement is terminated and goods are left on the premises that were subject to the agreement, the owner may, after the expiration of 2 days from the termination of the agreement, remove and destroy or dispose of the goods if —
+(1) Where a residential tenancy agreement is terminated and goods are left on the premises that were subject to the agreement, the lessor may, after the expiration of 2 days from the termination of the agreement, remove and destroy or dispose of the goods if —

 (a) the goods are perishable foodstuffs; or